WordPress vs Joomla vs Drupal 2023 Comparison

 - No application support to customise themes.
 You will either need a new plugin to edit themes, or do the customization offline.

 SaaS-based Hosted CMS

 A hosted CMS like wordpress.com, Wix, Weebly, Squarespace etc. are one-stop solutions.
-These provide different membership levels for purchase and provide hosting in the form of Software as a Service (SaaS) model.
+These provide different membership levels for purchase and provide hosting in the form of the Software as a Service (SaaS) model.
 While some of these let you create one website, some of them do not have a restriction on the number of websites using the same account.
 What matters most is that you don’t have to worry about hosting or other technical details.

 Includes basic themes and plugins for blogging.
-It is not a drag and drop platform but can be extended with drag drop plugins.
+It is not a drag and drop platform but can be extended with drag-drop plugins.